Skip to content

 Share an encrypted secret with a teammate so they can decrypt it with their own GPG key.

-• dotsecenv configured with secrets (Your First Secret)
+• dotsecenv configured with at least one secret (Your First Secret)

 Terminal window